Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

 -   As a potential customer, I want to easily find the company's contact details, as I prefer to speak to someone directly.
     -   On each page I was able to locate a direct telephone number with ease, and also in Our Team you can find the people who work in the office, to know who you are interested in contacting.
-#### Testing Features
+### Testing Features
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - The navbar was tested to collapse at the correct breakpoint.
 - The form and the modal were both tested for validation of inputted data and that the user is forwarded to the response page once submitted.
 - All buttons and nav links were checked for correct forwarding address.
-#### Testing Responsive action
+### Testing Responsive action
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

-#### Testing Different browsers
+### Testing Different browsers

 - The Website was tested on Google Chrome, Microsoft Edge, Opera and Safari browsers.

 ### Issues Found
 The text on the main page did not look good on some devices.
-Neither does the yellow margin
+Neither does the yellow border.
-- I had to change the format for these devices, especially the font and the yellow background in "free consultation", since it did not look good with the image in the background
+- I had to change the format for these devices, especially the font-soze and the yellow border and background in "free consultation", as it did not looking good with the rocks in the background large image.
-I had some problems with the modal because the text checker entered did not work.
+- I had some problems with the modal because the text checker did not work.
-- I solved it by introducing the submit button inside the form I had some problems with the footer and navbar on the size in medium size screen
+ I solved it by introducing the submit button inside the form.
-- I solved it by changing the margins
+- I had some problems with the footer and navbar in medium size screen.
+I solved it by changing the margins.
-I had some problems with the cards on the small size screen
-- I solved it by changing the margins
+- I had some problems with the cards on the small size screen.
+I solved it by changing the margins.

 All of these problems have taken me a long time but I have enjoyed solving them.